SubCommand Name and Help¶

 $ python main.py --help

-// Notice the command name "users" and the help text "Manage users in the app."
+// Notice the help text "Manage users in the app."

 Usage: main.py [OPTIONS] COMMAND [ARGS]...